abdallahalhomsi/Messi-vs-Ronaldo-Goals-Season-Analysis/README.md

 **Project Description:**

-Comparative analysis of Lionel Messi and Cristiano Ronaldo's season-by-season goal-scoring trends.
-This DSA210 Spring 2024-2025 project at Sabanci University utilizes publicly available datasets from Kaggle and employ data analysis techniques in Python (Pandas and Matplotlib) to calculate key metrics, such as (e.g., total goals per season, average goals per season).
-These metrics will be compared using appropriate statistical methods like tests to assess the statistical significance of any observed differences.
-Graphs will be used to visualize the yearly goal-scoring trajectories, providing a clear and concise comparison of these two football legends' goal-scoring performance.
+This project compares the yearly goal-scoring trends of Lionel Messi and Cristiano Ronaldo.
+Using publicly available datasets from Kaggle, we will analyze their total goals scored per season to identify similarities and differences in their goal-scoring performance over time.
+We will utilize data visualization and statistical analysis techniques to understand the evolution of their goal-scoring prowess and explore potential factors that influenced their performance.
+This is part of the DSA210 Spring 2024-2025 term project at Sabanci University.

 **Motivation:**